Tummy Tuck

 Full Tummy Tuck

-Also called a complete or traditional tummy tuck, this technique is best suited for the majority of patients.
-It includes removal of excess skin, repair of abdominal muscles (diastasis recti correction), and bellybutton reshaping.
-A full tummy tuck involves a horizontal incision that begins near one hip bone, runs down above the pubic bone, and back up to the other hip bone.
+Also called a traditional tummy tuck, this technique is best suited for most patients.
+It includes removing excess skin, repairing abdominal muscles (diastasis recti correction), and reshaping the bellybutton.
+During a full tummy tuck, Dr. Park makes a horizontal incision that extends from one hip to the other just above the pubic bone.
 The resulting scar is usually low enough to be covered by underwear and swimsuits.
 A second incision encircles the bellybutton.

 Extended Tummy Tuck

-Also called a belt lipectomy, this technique extends the full tummy tuck incision around the back of the abdomen and above the buttocks.
+Also called a belt lipectomy, this technique extends the full tummy tuck incision around the back above the buttocks.
 It is a good option for removing a significant amount of excess skin after massive weight loss.
 The extended tummy tuck also contours the waist and lifts and tightens sagging outer hips and buttocks.

 Does a Tummy Tuck Always Include Muscle Repair?

 Earlier in his career, Dr. Park performed muscle work on almost every patient.
-However, many of his patients today are not quite near their ideal body weight and have a primary goal of removing overhanging tissues from the lower abdomen.
-Most of these patients have loose muscles, but in carefully listening to and understanding their goals, Dr. Park has recognized the benefits of offering an option that does not include muscle repair.
+However, many of his patients today are not quite near their ideal body weight, and their primary goal is removing skin hanging over the lower abdomen.
+Most of these patients have loose muscles, but Dr. Park recognizes the benefits of offering an option that does not include muscle repair after carefully listening to patients describe their goals.

-Can a Tummy Tuck Be Combined With Other Procedures?
+Can You Combine a Tummy Tuck With Other Procedures?

-Dr. Park often combines tummy tuck surgery with other procedures, sometimes called a mommy makeover, to give patients a more comprehensive improvement.
-Popular options include:
+Dr. Park often combines tummy tuck surgery with other body contouring and breast enhancement procedures.
+This combination surgery, sometimes called a mommy makeover, produces more comprehensive results.

 Neither procedure is better than the other.
 The best one for you depends on your individual needs.
 A tummy tuck removes excess skin, reshapes the bellybutton, and repairs bulging abdominal muscles.
 Liposuction removes pockets of excess fat.
-Most patients benefit from a combination of these procedures to restore smooth, firm contours to their abdominal area.
+Combining these procedures restores smooth, firm contours to the abdominal area.

 What Is Tummy Tuck Recovery Like?

-Your recovery experience will vary based on the complexity of your surgery, how quickly your body heals, and how physically demanding your job is.
-General considerations include:
+Your recovery experience depends on the complexity of your surgery, how quickly your body heals, and how physically demanding your job is.
+Because Dr. Park usually uses the drainless tummy tuck technique, you won’t be responsible for removing fluid from surgical drains.
+We provide instructions for monitoring and emptying the collection bulb if you have drains.

 Tummy Tuck FAQ